HubTou/PyLists4C/DOC.md

 ```bash
 export LD_LIBRARY_PATH=${HOME}/lib:${LD_LIBRARY_PATH}
 ```
+### Static or dynamic?

-By default the dynamic version of the library will be used.
+By default the dynamic version of the library will be used, which is what most people will want.

-If you want the static version instead, you have to add the following in your makefiles:
+If you want the static version instead, you'll have to add the following in your makefiles:
 * -static in the LDFLAGS definition

 # Data structures